justinsoon/Starship/readme.md

   - won't match copyright/trademark symbols/accented e's
     - 50/50 chance of some items getting added data
   - products have "/REJECTED, /ACCEPT" are unaccounted for
+- teavana in names
+- espresso (Quad)
+  - in the service assignments they are named this way.
+  - in the BevSKU they are named Quad Espresso
+  - names dont match so they dont add